AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/best-practices-for-custom-model.md

 ## Overview {#overview}

-In addition to Marketo Measure’s out of the box Attribution Models, Tier 2 customers and above have access to a Custom Attribution Model.
+In addition to [!DNL Marketo Measure’s] out of the box Attribution Models, Tier 2 customers and above have access to a Custom Attribution Model.

 Marketo Measure's Custom Attribution model allows users to choose which milestone touchpoint positions and/or custom stages to include in the model.
 In addition, users can control the percentage of credit attributed to each stage within the model (users can define up to 6 additional custom stages), or they can use the attribution percentage values suggested by Marketo Measure's Machine Learning Model.